mayaanne/foundations/week-1/core-identity-and-values.md

 ## Document it
 In the near future, this document will form part of your blog which will visible to your cohort and facilitator.
 Your blog participation counts towards your overall assessment.

-Some things to consider:
+1. Using the evidence gathered, describe your core personal values.
+- Explain a situation where you have had an ethical decision to make.
+Discuss how you weighed up the values involved in that decision, the decision you made and the consequences of the action you took.
-- Can you describe your values and examples of you living your values
+- Describe how your culture has influenced your values and identity.

-- What sources of feedback did you seek from external sources
+2. Using the evidence gathered, describe your strengths and limitations.
+- Explain a situation where you have had an ethical decision to make.
+Discuss how you weighed up the values involved in that decision, the decision you made and the consequences of the action you took.
-- Can you discuss how culture has influenced your values?
-Can give details and specific examples?
+- Describe how your culture has influenced your values and identity.
-- Can you descibe your strengths and limitations in to reference specific contexts?
-- How significant do you think your strengths and limitations are and why?
+- Evaluate your strengths and limitations in terms of your learning and career development
-- What are some examples of how your strengths might help you overcome learning barriers?
+- Identify which of your strengths might help you in your learning journey and how they might intersect with learning obstacles.
+- Share an example from your experience of where you were trying to work productively with others, but there was resistance or tension.
+Discuss the strategies you used at that time, how effective they were, and your reflections on what other strategies you would try now, and why.